-In 2015, we plan to capitalize on our position to help our customers navigate the information age.
-Specifically, we are focused on further improving execution across our company by:
+In 2015, we have been executing on our plan to help our customers better navigate the information age.
+In addition, we have continued to improve execution across our company by:

-- · investing in sales and marketing expertise, as well as customer service capabilities; - implementing several key product and platform migrations in our Financial & Risk business, which we believe will improve service levels to our customers and drive cost savings; and - delivering strong and consistent cash flow to reinvest in our growth businesses while returning capital to our shareholders through dividends and share repurchases.

-(1) Refer to Appendix A for additional information on non-IFRS financial measures.
+- investing in sales and marketing expertise, as well as customer service capabilities, including initiating efforts to standardize our "go-to-market" approach across the company; - implementing several key product and platform migrations in our Financial & Risk business (including completing the migration of a legacy real-time distribution platform which represents one of our largest technology savings initiatives), which we believe will improve service levels to our customers and drive cost savings; and - delivering strong and consistent cash flow to reinvest in our growth businesses while returning over \$4.6 billion to our shareholders since October 2013 through dividends and share repurchases. - (1) Refer to Appendix A for additional information on non-IFRS financial measures. - (2) On a constant currency basis